tomasmark79/MarkWareVCMake/README.md

 // Start here
 // 👉 ./ProjectRenamer.sh <old_lib_name> <new_lib_name> <old_standalone_name> <new_standalone_name>
-// 👉 build 🔨 your new standalone app CTRL + ALT + N
+// 👉 build 🔨 your new standalone app CTRL + ALT + C

 // Description
 // It is the first file that gets compiled and linked into the final executable.